process-engine/iam/README.md

 ## Purpose

 The ProcessEngine will use the IAM for authorization only.
-The IAM contracts found in the essential-projects will provide a template for this.
+The contracts found in `essential-projects/iam_contracts` will provide a template for this.

 Two things are implemented:

 1. The IAM Service

-   Used for interaction with the Authority; providing a method to check if an identity can be resolved to the necessary claims.
+   Used for interaction with the authority.
+Provides a method to check if an identity can be associated with the necessary claims.

 2. The Identity Service

-   A service that known how to transform a given token (e.g. JWT) to an identity, that is understood by the Authority.
+   A service that knows how to transform a given token (e.g. JWT) to an identity that the authority can understand.

 **Usage Example:**